InaneCoding/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 VERSION HISTORY
 ---------------

+v0.3 - 2013/05/16
+First release of admin backend feature
+Arranged source files in an opencart folder structure for easy uploading

 v0.2 - 2012/11/04
 Fixed a bug where the ecommerce action would sometimes not get attributed to the correct visitorID.